Sync WordPress User Profile Updates to Mailchimp and Vice Versa

-In the first part of the tutorial we are going to update user first and last name in WordPress profile and sync the changes with Mailchimp audience fields.
-Then we are going to update the merge tags directly in Mailchimp and configure the syncing with WP profiles.
+In this tutorial we are going to update user’s first and last names in WordPress profile and sync the changes with Mailchimp audience fields.
+You can also check the basic guide how to work with Mailchimp API in WordPress.

 $list_id = 'YOUR AUDIENCE ID';